Celsira/.github/profile/README.md

 # Features

-With Celsira and Celsima, you can:
+With the first version to come of Celsira and Celsima, you can:

 - **Digital Beach Management**: Manage your beach’s operations seamlessly through an intuitive web and mobile platform.
 - **Beachmap System**: Visualize your beach layout and manage deck chair reservations with ease.